Employer’s responsibility to maintain a Public Access File (PAF)

 - Copy of USCIS guidance- https://www.uscis.gov/archive/uscis-draft-guidance-when-file-amended-h-1b-petition-after-simeio-solutions-decision.

-- A summary of benefits offered to U.S. Workers in the same occupational classifications as H-1B nonimmigrants: This summary need not contain proprietary information such as the costs of the benefits to the employer or the details of stock options etc.
+- A summary of benefits offered to U.S. workers in the same occupational classifications as H-1B nonimmigrants: This summary need not contain proprietary information such as the costs of the benefits to the employer or the details of stock options etc.

-- Documentation regarding a change in corporate structure: Where an employer undergoes a corporate structure the following must be included: A Sworn or notarized statement by a responsible official of the new employing entity that it accepts all obligations, liabilities and undertakings under the LCAs filed by the predecessor employing entity, together with a list of each affected LCA and its date of certification and a description of the actual wage system and FEIN of the new employing entity.
+- Documentation regarding a change in the corporate structure: Where an employer undergoes a corporate structure the following must be included: A Sworn or notarized statement by a responsible official of the new employing entity that it accepts all obligations, liabilities and undertakings under the LCAs filed by the predecessor employing entity, together with a list of each affected LCA and its date of certification and a description of the actual wage system and FEIN of the new employing entity.

 - A list of any entities included as part of the single employer: Where the employer utilizes the definition of “single employer,” a list of any entities included as part of the single employer in making the determination as to its H-1B-dependency status.